AdobeDocs/commerce-webapi/src/pages/graphql/payment-methods/payment-services-checkout.md

 ---
 title: Payment Services as a payment method
-description: Learn how to use the GraphQL API mutations for the Payment Services solution.
+description: Learn how Adobe Commerce uses GraphQL to process orders for the Payment Services payment method.
 keywords:
   - GraphQL
   - Payments